scheibome/kss-scheibo/kss_styleguide/kss-homepage.md

 ## Setup

-Create a file name `kss-scheibo.json` in your package.json root with the following lines.
+Create a JSON file like `kss-scheibo.json` in your package.json root with the following lines.
 For all configurations see [kss-node documentation](https://github.com/kss-node/kss-node#using-the-command-line-tool)

 ```